Bone conduction: Surgical devices: percutaneous and transcutaneous devices

 A transcutaneous bone conduction device transmits sound signals, either electronic or mechanical, through the skin.
 In other words, there is closed, intact skin between the external audio processor and the internal implant.
 The processor is held in place over the implant using magnetic attraction.
 Transcutaneous devices currently on the market include the BAHA Attract, and Osia from Cochlear and the BONEBRIDGE from MED-EL.

 With a percutaneous device, part of the implant (known as the abutment) protrudes through the skin.
 The audio processor then snaps onto the abutment, providing a direct connection to the implant.
 Percutaneous devices include the BAHA Connect from Cochlear and the Ponto from Oticon Medical.

 Percutaneous devices have been associated with skin complications, ranging from slight redness to the formation of granulation tissue and recurring infection.
 The most serious complications might require further surgery or abutment removal and subsequent reimplantation.
 One study into skin problems with percutaneous implants revealed a complication rate of up to 84%.
 In another study a meta-analysis of complications with osseointegrated hearing aids showed that revision surgery is required in up to 34.5% of cases.
 Transcutaneous devices were later designed to avoid or reduce recurring skin complications.
-For example, only 1.85% of patients with the BONEBRIDGE experience wound infections post-surgery.